-VeriVin’s technology will pave the way for the discrimination of counterfeit wine, in bottle, with no need to take the cork out.
-This would involve a multi-component analysis to screen for anomalies which could indicate that the wine is not what is stated on the label.
+VeriVin’s technology will pave the way for the discrimination of counterfeit wine and spirits, in bottle, with no need to take the cork out.
+This involves a multi-component analysis to screen for anomalies which could indicate that the liquid in the bottle is not what is stated on the label.

 Back to Our Technology & Applications.